shipwright-io/build/docs/development/testing.md

 Counterfeiter is required by the code generator scripts.
 Run `make install-counterfeiter` to add counterfeiter to your `GOPATH`.

+### Static code analysis and linting

+Run `make sanity-check` to run a collection of static code analyser and linters to check the code for issues, for example ineffective assignments, unused variables, missing comments, misspellings and so on.
+Each check also has an individual Make target to check:

+- `make govet` examines Go source code and reports suspicious constructs
+- `make ineffassign` checks Go source for variable assignments that are not used (i.e. overridden)
+- `make golint` runs a linter against the Go source
+- `make misspell` checks for TYPOs
+- `make staticcheck` performs more complex static code analysis to find unused code and other issues

 ## Unit Tests

 We use unit tests to provide coverage and ensure that our functions are behaving as expected, but also to assert the behaviour of the controllers during Reconciliations.